SofaDefrost/TIRREX.Caroca/README.md

 ### Optional

 - [SoftRobots.Inverse](https://github.com/SofaDefrost/SoftRobots) plugin for SOFA to solve the inverse kinematics of the robot
+- [tkinter](https://docs.python.org/fr/3/library/tkinter.html), GUI to pilot the cables.
+This package is distributed by default with python on MacOS and Windows.

 ## How to

 Run the simulation.
 In a terminal: